 - Propose high demand courses that would benefit from multiple sections offered during a single term

 Other time-block configurations may be considered if proposed in complementary pairs.

 This is an intensive course redesign program.
 Faculty will redesign and develop an entire hybrid course in 18 weeks.
-The program will begin with a face-to-face meeting on Friday, September 15, 2016 and conclude with submission of a final populated Moodle course shell on Monday, January 16, 2017.
+The program will begin with a face-to-face meeting on Thursday, February 1, 2017 and conclude with submission of a final populated Canvas course shell on Monday, June 4, 2018.

-The Hybrid Course Development program begins week 4 of Fall Semester 2016.
+The Hybrid Course Development program begins Week 2 of Spring Semester 2018.

 Participants must commit to each of the following:

 - Attend each of the mandatory face-to-face training days: